arcisad/first_web_app/README.md

 # first_web_app
 A small web app for text minig using Flask and sqlite This is a very simple web app that uses Jinja2 templates, Flask and Sqlite for user feedback.
 It auto updates the classifier if the prediction is wrong.
+I uses Python pickles to load the classifier and stopwords for the vectorizer.